mattvenn/zero-to-asic-www/content/analog.md

 -   [Full course details here](/analog_course_content).
 -   We will concentrate on analog circuit layout and tapeout.
+-   ** Circuit design is not covered in the course - you can use one of our examples or bring your own schematic.**
 -   A virtual machine is available or you can install the tools manually.
 -   The course is continually updated for the latest tooling and PDK.